avierstr/amplicon_sorter/README.md

 ### Release notes:

+2021/12/24:
+- limit number of comparisons (for large data files).
+- checks to cleanup temporary files.
+- limit number of comparisons to merge files.
+- memory improvement to process large data files.
+Still needs more improvement.

 2021/12/19:
 - minor changes to increase speed a little bit.
 - filtering of the reads to species groups changed from list to dict format: speed increase and more memory efficient.